 Some of the Farmone family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Farmone family to the New World and Oceana
+Migration of the Farmone family

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Farmone family emigrate to North America: Thomas and Ralph Farnham who had came to Roxbury, Massachusetts in 1634; as did Henry Farnham of Warwickshire, who settled there in 1644.
 Alice, Mary, and Ralph Farnham settled in Boston Massachusetts in 1635.